What is the Family Tax Benefit?

-- a dependent child who is 0 - 15 years old or
+- A dependent child who is 0 - 15 years old, or

-- a dependent child who is 16 - 19 years old and who meets the study requirements:
+- A dependent child who is 16 - 19 years old and who meets the study requirements.
+They must:

-- has been granted an exemption by Services Australia
+- Have been granted an exemption by Services Australia

 To receive FTB A you must also: